cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

   }
 }
 ```

+Note that there are still some problems that need to be solved with this approach, like how a PHR will get access tokens to their sources that have a different scope provided to the PHR app itself (e.g. the PHR may have read access to all resource types but may only want to provide an access token to a hook with read access to AlleryIntolerance resources)

 This post is still a work in progress and will likely evolve as PHR use cases are discovered and solidified.
 If you have more ideas about CDS hooks for PHR or want to start a discussion, please [shoot me an email](mailto:cfu288@meremedical.co) and I can edit this post.